garethjmsaunders/digital-code-style-guide/t4-names.md

 # T4 naming style guide

-version 0.6.6
+version 0.6.7
-Last updated: Wednesday 8 February 2017
+Last updated: Thursday 9 February 2017

 The terms MUST, MUST NOT, SHOULD, SHOULD NOT, and MAY are used in this document with the meanings found in [RFC 2119: Key words for use in RFCs to indicate requirement levels](https://www.ietf.org/rfc/rfc2119.txt).